justinrolston/wraith-selenium/README.md

 These are:

 #phantomjs_local_url_page_desktop_config.yaml
-Ued for running the pre-existing Wraith functionality using phantomJS.
+Used for running the pre-existing Wraith functionality using phantomJS.

 #selenium_grid_browser_page_desktop_config.yaml